kyma-project/telemetry-manager/docs/contributor/arch/012-leader-receiver-creator.md

 Open questions:

-* How to handle multiple different receiver that have to follow the leader election pattern?
+* How to handle multiple different receivers that must follow the leader election pattern?
 * How to test leader election?
 * How to monitor leader election?